anand121shah/calculator/windowsManual.md

-Yes, the code provided should run on macOS as long as you have the Qt framework properly installed and set up on your system.

 Here are the general steps to compile and run a Qt application on macOS:

 1. Install Qt: Download and install the Qt framework from the official Qt website (https://www.qt.io/).
 Choose the version suitable for macOS.